xenocrat/chyrp-markdown/README.md

 - PHP 8.0+ is required.
 - UTF-8 is the only supported text encoding.

-[Multibyte String] and [IntlChar] are recommended but not required for CommonMark.
+[Multibyte String] and [IntlChar] are recommended for full functionality but not required.

 Performance
 -----------